txpipe/cip25-search-engine/README.md

 ## Introduction

-This is a reference app to show how _Oura_ can be leveradged to build a search engine for CIP-25 tokens.
+This is a reference app to show how _Oura_ can be leveraged to build a search engine for CIP-25 tokens.

 The frontend is built using React and Remix.

-The backend is a combination of a Cardano node, Oura and Elasticsearch.
+The backend is a combination of a Cardano node, Oura, and Elasticsearch.

-Everthing is deployed together using Kubernetes
+Everything is deployed together using Kubernetes

 If I missed any buzzwords, let me know :)